1. What is Laser7? What is the difference between Laser7 and IPL?

 19. Can dark skin be treated?

 Q: 1.
-What is IPL?
-What is the difference between IPL, DPL and Laser?
+What is Laser7?
+What is the difference between Laser7 and IPL

-A: IPL stands for Intense Pulsed-Light.
-It is a semi-permanent hair removal solution that using beams of specially filtered light to disintegrate hair from the root, slowing the hair growth and even stop the hair growth.
+A: Laser7 is using advance Laser hair removal technology with cooling effect to achieve permanent hair reduction solution and bring the pain level to minimal.
+Laser7 can target wide range of hair coarseness and skin color. from fine hair to coarse hair, fair skin to dark skin.
+While IPL is a semi-permanent hair removal solution that using beams of specially filtered light to disintegrate hair from the root, slowing the hair growth and even stop the hair growth.

 Q: 2.
 How does it work?

-Light energy is safely transmitted through the skin, which specifically targets the pigment in hair follicles.
-When the light is absorbed by the follicles, it is converted to heat to damages the hair follicles and destroys the hair, as well as prevents the cells responsible for new hair growth from growing new hair.
+A: Laser beam is safely transmitted through the skin, which specifically targets the hair follicle, to damages the hair follicles and destroys the hair, as well as prevents the cells responsible for new hair growth from growing new hair.

 Q: 3.
-Why should I go for Laser Hair Removal?
+Why should I go for Laser7 Hair Removal?

-- Provides you with a semi-permanent hair reduction solution
+- Provides you with apermanent hair reduction solution

 - Helps to reduce the occurrence of ingrown hair substantially

 - Helps to reduce uneven skin pigmentation

 - Resolve ingrown hair